Poha Kea Point 4

 No analysis available

 Walking/jogging path access is clearly supported by the listings.
-Multiple remarks use direct wording like 'walking and jogging paths' and 'designated walking/jogging paths,' which makes this a strong shared feature.
+Multiple remarks use direct wording like "walking/jogging paths," "designated walking/jogging paths," and "acres of landscaped paths," showing this is a real shared amenity.

 No analysis available